Blog Post

 - PDFs/

-Then, we’ll create a PDFs folder next to our pubspec.yaml and put a PDF to test with in it.
+Then, create a PDFs folder next to your pubspec.yaml file and put a PDF to test with in it.
+Add your PDF document in this new folder.
+You can use the Quickstart Guide PDF as an example.

-Finally, we’ll install the packages from the command line using the following:
+Finally, install the packages from the command line using the following:

 flutter packages get